 Discovery Island was once an oasis at Walt Disney World that showcased various species of birds.
-But guests had no idea that it was also a killing ground for certain avians.
+But guests had no idea that certain birds didn’t make it out alive.

 State and federal charges accused the curator of the 11-acre zoological park of ordering employees to shoot at hawks, bludgeon vultures to death and destroy ibis and egret nests and eggs, the Orlando Sentinel reported.
 An investigation found that vultures were also mistreated by being crammed into a small, hot shed with little food or water.

 The Walt Disney Co. eventually pleaded guilty in this Disney controversy and agreed to pay $10,000 in fines and donate $75,000 to the state of Florida toward an educational program on wildlife protection, UPI reported.
 The incident happened in 1989, but the park closed shortly after Disney’s Animal Kingdom opened in 1999.

 Disney Planned To Portray Slavery at Theme Park